goramartin/master-thesis/docs/papers/class-importance/02-info-rank-novel-node-importance-measures-to-improve-keyword-search-over-rdf-graphs.md

 ## Finding info in RDF graph

 Algorithm that takes keywords and returns the best se of class/property groups.
-They said that they already have the groups compute.
+They said that they already have the groups computed.
 And just iterate over the groups prioritizing things with higher text matches and info rank scores.

 ## Connecting and ranking